semanticClimate/IPCC-Queries/src/statements.md

 <iframe>statementOnMap</iframe>

-For now, this is what the results look like as table:
+For now, this is what the results look like as a table:

 <out limit="10">statementOnMap</out>